 The roster of judges at the UPC is steadily growing.
-While there were 124 legally and technically qualified judges in mid-2025, by the end of the year the numer had already risen to 129.
-Just three months later, in March 2026, the number of judges had increased by another 5 as Thomas Adocker, Goda Ambrasaité-Balyniené, Ingo Rinkern, Ina Schurr and Robert van Peursem joined the UPC as legally qualified judges.
-This means that the court has appointed a total of 10 new legally qualified judges since the beginning of the year.
-In addition, some judges have upped their capacity.
-Thirty-two of the 58 legally qualified judges now work full-time for the UPC.
+While there were 124 legally and technically qualified judges in mid-2025, by the end of the year that number had already risen to 129.
+By March 2026, the number of judges had increased by another five as Thomas Adocker, Goda Ambrasaité-Balyniené, Ingo Rinken, Ina Schurr, and Robert van Peursem joined the UPC as legally qualified judges.

 UPC Court of Appeal